Ganna Walska: Biography

 Ganna Walska was born Hanna Puacz on 26 June 1887 in Brest, Russian Empire, to Polish parents Napoleon Puacz and Karolina Massalska.
 Ganna is a Ukrainian form of Hannah, and Walska "reminiscent of her favorite music, the waltz".

 In 1922, after her marriage to Harold F. McCormick, Ganna Walska purchased the Théâtre des Champs-Élysées in Paris.
 She told the Chicago Tribune that she had invested her own funds, not those of her wealthy husband, and said, "I will never appear in my own theatre until I have gained recognition based solely on my merits as an artist."

 Walska became a student of vocal teacher Cécile Gilly.
 Marjorie Lawrence, another student of Gilly's, stated that it was clear that Walska had little aptitude for music, but that Gilly took her on for the money.
+In 1932 Walska asked Frances Alda to be her student.
+Alda accepted because of the large remuneration.
+In her autobiography, after describing Walska's elaborate estate, Alda declares of her student: "But work as I did, I could not teach Ganna Walska to sing."

 Walska pursued a career as an opera singer.
 The lavish promotion of her opera career by McCormick—despite her apparent reputation as a mediocre singer—inspired aspects of the screenplay for Orson Welles's Citizen Kane.
 Roger Ebert, in his DVD commentary on Citizen Kane, suggests that the character of Susan Alexander was based on Walska.
 McCormick spent thousands of dollars on voice lessons for her and even arranged for Walska to take the lead in a production of Zazà by Ruggero Leoncavallo at the Chicago Opera in 1920.
 Reportedly, Walska got into an argument with director Pietro Cimini during dress rehearsal and stormed out of the production before she appeared.
 Contemporaries said Walska had a terrible voice, pleasing only to McCormick.

 New York Times headlines of the day read, "Ganna Walska Fails as Butterfly: Voice Deserts Her Again When She Essays Role of Puccini's Heroine" (January 29, 1925), and "Mme.
 Walska Clings to Ambition to Sing" (July 14, 1927).

 "According to her 1943 memoirs, Always Room at the Top, Walska had tried every sort of fashionable mumbo jumbo to conquer her nerves and salvage her voice," reported The New York Times in 1996.
 "Nothing worked.
 During a performance of Giordano's Fedora in Havana she veered so persistently off key that the audience pelted her with rotten vegetables.
 It was an event that Orson Welles remembered when he began concocting the character of the newspaper publisher's second wife for Citizen Kane."

 In 1926 Walska purchased the Duchess of Marlborough Fabergé egg that had been offered by Consuelo Vanderbilt at a charity auction.
 It was later acquired by Malcolm Forbes as the first Easter egg in his Fabergé egg collection.

 Ganna Walska died on March 2, 1984, at Lotusland, leaving her garden and her fortune to the Ganna Walska Lotusland Foundation.